-Any recommended actions outlined in this FIR will be for the relevant responsible body or persons to assess in terms of resource implications, priority and cost/benefit analysis of the proposal.
-Moving forward, these may be included in the Action Plan linked to the Local Flood Risk Management Strategy or in the relevant risk management authority's future work programme as appropriate.
+Any recommendations outlined in this Section 19 Flood Investigation Report will be for the relevant responsible body or persons to assess in terms of resource implications, priority and cost/benefit analysis of the proposal.
+Moving forward, these may be included in the action plan linked to the Local Flood Risk Management Strategy or in the relevant risk management authority's future work programme as appropriate.